DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/pay-and-benefits/teacher-pay.md

 You may also receive additional payments on top of your regular salary for taking on extra responsibilities.

-You could get a one-off payment for a specific project, for example, creating a timetable, or for taking on an extra responsibility attached to your job role, for example, being the head of department.
+You could get a one-off payment for a specific project, for example, creating a timetable, or for taking on extra responsibility attached to your job role, for example, being the head of department.

 These additional payments are called teaching and learning responsibility (TLR) payments.